Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'retrieve' and the resource 'common characteristics or features of IoCs within a collection', specifying it's about indicators of compromise.
-It doesn't explicitly differentiate from siblings like 'get_collection_feature_matches' or 'get_collection_report', but the focus on 'commonalities' provides some distinction.
+The description clearly states the verb 'retrieve' and the specific resource 'common characteristics or features of IoCs within a collection', distinguishing it from sibling tools that focus on individual reports or entity details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.